azurecz/azuretechacademy-hybridit-labs-day2/README.md

 1. Open Pipelines and configure Deployment groups as target group machines
     - new group CPWEB
+2. Prepare Personal Access Token for VM to authenticate against Azure DevOps to receive application builds and configurations
+    - Click your profile icon on top right corner and select Security
+    - Create new token with following permissions:
+      - [Agent Pools: Read & Manage]
+      - [Deployment Groups: Read & Manage]
+      - [Project and Team: Read]
+    - Do not forget to copy your token !
-2. Open existing Release pipeline CPWEB-CD and change Azure deployment taks
+3. Open existing Release pipeline CPWEB-CD and change Azure deployment taks
-    - change Advanced deployment options for virtual machines
+    - Change Advanced deployment options for virtual machines to deploy Deployment agent as prerequisites
-    - setup connection to Azure Pipelines - generate token with permission scope [Agent Pools: Read & Manage], [Project and Team: Read], [Deployment Groups: Read & Manage]
+    - Setup new connection to Azure Pipelines using your token and organization URL (https://dev.azure.com/yourorganizationname)
+    - Select your project
-    - select deployment group CPWEB
+    - Select deployment group CPWEB
+4. Save and Run Release
-3. Run Release and ensure that cpvmweb has assigned as Target in CPWEB deployment group
+5. Ensure cpvmweb is assigned as Target in CPWEB deployment group
+6. You may check cpvmweb in Azure Extensions tab - this is how Azure DevOps has deployed agent

 ![CPWEB-CD release pipeline deployment agent](/media/devops-deploymentagent.png)